People ask similar questions, so here is a page of similar answers.

 I've got two reasons for this.
 Firstly, I suffer with blepharitis - an eye condition which is largely brought on by looking at screens for too long.
 My eyes stop blinking, dry up and then it hurts.
 A lot.
 For days.
 Pavlov and his dogs couldn't have made a better incentive for me to minimise time in digital post.

 The second reason is that I'm actually against most of what photoshop is used (or abused) for these days anyway.
 What I see too often is overcooking where it wasn't needed.
-Too many plasticised faces where every pore has been cloned out - it's just not my bag.
-Don't get me wrong, I see some artists producing astounding visual art using photoshop, I applaud them and have enjoyed collaborating with a few.
+Too many plasticised faces and liquified bodies where every pore has been cloned out, or the clarity has been ramped up so every pore is a lunar crater - it's just not my bag.
+Don't get me wrong, I see some artists producing astounding visual art using photoshop, and I applaud them.
 But for me, that's not photography, that's something else that uses photography as a raw material.

 I'm In A Shot You Took, I'm Not Happy About You Selling An Image With Me In It.

-Well, no has said this yet (as it's rare I shoot street images anyway), but if this is the case I'm very sorry to hear it and I want you to email me and tell me right away.
+Well, no has said this yet as it's rare I shoot street images, and I don't sell stock imagery.
+But if this is the case I'm very sorry to hear it and I want you to email me and tell me right away.
 Include a picture of yourself taken with a phone or webcam so I can see that it really is you in the picture and not a hoax.
 The reality is that with event or re-enactment images, you guys in the shot are probably the only people who would buy it anyway.
 I'm not out to exploit you so if you're that sure you don't want it out on the web, then I don't want it taking up site space either.

 What Kind Of Camera Do You Use?

-For light I use a combo of Arri Fresnels, Elinchrom scanlights, and good old fashioned natural light.
+For lighting I use a combo of Arri Fresnels and Elinchrom scan lights for studio work, and good old fashioned natural light with a very occasional reflector outdoors.